NeoktaLabs/ppopgi-project/docs/03-smart-contracts.md

 - caller is not the creator
 - `count > 0`
 - total tickets sold + `count` ≤ `maxTickets`
-- per-wallet cap respected (if configured)
+- minimum purchase amount respected (if configured)

 #### Anti-spam rule (important)
 If the buyer is **not extending the latest ticket range**,